earth-change-vending-machine/Card/README.md

 # Card
-Card💳 is liquid access to a set of real goods and services.
+Card🪪 is liquid access to all* Ticket🎫 types available from the ECVM.